Token Spammers, Rug Pulls, and SniperBots: An Analysis of the Ecosystem of Tokens in Ethereum and in the Binance Smart Chain (BNB): Sniper Bots 2.0

 Sniper bots are automated bots that monitor time-bound activities and perform an action before or after anyone else.
-An example are ``Auction Snipers'' which are used to place last-second bidding on auction sites such as eBay~\cite{srinivasan2017human}.
-In this case, the goal is to secure the highest bid in the auction.
-Another example of sniper bots is ``Scalping Bot'', bots that monitor the availability of target products from a website and buy them as soon as they are available (\eg GPU Nvidia GPUs)~\cite{brock2021scalping}.
-Using these bots, it is possible to buy a product as soon as it is available and sell it at a later time at a higher price.
+An example of sniper bot are ``Scalping Bots'', bots that monitor the availability of target products from a website and buy them as soon as they are available (\eg Nvidia GPUs)~\cite{brock2021scalping}.

-With the birth of and the widespread adoption of AMMs, a new kind of sniper bot has been developed that we define \textit{Sniper Bots 2.0}.
+With the birth of and the widespread adoption of AMMs, a new kind of sniper bot has been developed, which we define \textit{Sniper Bots 2.0}.
 These kinds of sniper bots are programs that buy tokens on liquidity pools as soon as they are listed.
-Thus, the basic idea is to ``snipe'' a new coin by buying it before anyone else at its initial price.
 To do so in the fastest way, sniper bots can leverage the mempool--- the list of transactions not yet inserted in blockchain blocks.
 We find examples of these bots distributed for free on Github~\cite{sniper1,sniper2,sniper3} and for a price at several other websites~\cite{sniper_website_1,sniper_website_2}.
 Analyzing the code, we can infer how they work.
-As a first step, the bot connects to the blockchain network.
-Then, it continuously scans the mempool looking for transactions whose byte-code indicates that they are adding liquidity to a brand new liquidity pool.
-The bot sends a swap transaction to buy the token.
-If the gas price is adjusted correctly, it is executed in the same block (but immediately after) the transaction that adds the liquidity.
+As a first step, the sniper bot must search for newly listed tokens.
+The fastest implementation scans the mempool looking for transactions whose byte-code indicates that they are adding liquidity to a brand new liquidity pool.
+Another possibility is that the sniper bot waits for the token to be listed on services like BscScan or Etherscan.
+Then, the bot sends a swap transaction to buy the token, and if the gas price is properly adjusted, it is executed in the same block (but immediately after) of the transaction that adds the liquidity.
 Sniper bots typically execute only the buy operation.
-The user can freely decide when to sell the tokens and make a profit.
-However, we also found some variants that automatically sell the tokens when the price rise by a certain percentage.
+The user then can freely decide when to sell the token and make a profit.
+However, we also found some variants that automatically sell the token when the price reaches a pre-defined goal.